panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 ---
 title: "A Simple Explanation of React.useEffect()"
-description: "Learn how to use React useEffect() hook from examples and demos."
+description: "How to use React useEffect() hook to execute side-effects in components."
 published: "2020-10-13T12:00Z"
 modified: "2020-10-13T12:00Z"
 thumbnail: "./images/effect-4.jpg"